SM Advantage Card auto-debits points for Philam insurance

 Our 20-point SM Advantage question: Why are members made aware only now, when the policy is about to lapse?

-Earlier this week, Ruth also posted on her blog (I can’t find the entry there right now, though) that SM Advantage apparently had been enrolling her into the insurance program since 2006.
+Earlier this week, Ruth also posted on her blog that SM Advantage apparently had been enrolling her into the insurance program since 2006.
 Meaning, they had deducted points since then — without her knowledge and permission! — but she was made aware of the insurance only after she recently called SM Advantage.
 What if she met an accident during that time, she asked.
 The policy may have been in effect but could have she enjoyed the benefits considering she was not aware of its existence?

 Again, our 20-point SM Advantage question: Why does SMAC automatically enroll members into the program without informing them and without even getting permission from them first?

 It would have been OK if the program is for free.
 But members are charged 20 points for something they could not even enjoy.
-Those 20 points do not cost a meager P20, as what SM would want us to believe.
-We spent P4,000 to be able to get 20 SM Advantage points so in effect, we paid P4,000 just to get that Philam insurance.
+Those 20 points were earned by spending P4,000 so in effect, we paid P4,000 just to get that Philam insurance.

 This action by SM Advantage is definitely a manipulative, unfair trade practice.